OpenTechStrategies/lisc-ttm/DESIGN.md

      b.
 Put another way, what are the options for creating these files?
         At the moment they are created with "fopen."
 Is that the best/most secure mechanism?

+     ### But aren't we creating those files on-the-fly each time
+     ### anyway?
+That is, it's not a cron job that runs in batch mode
+     ### each night or something like that.
+Right now, when the user
+     ### clicks on the Download or Exports link, the files are
+     ### (re)created right then and there.
+So, if we're going through
+     ### a script now anyway, maybe we don't need to ever have files
+     ### on disk?
+Can we just send the data to the user directly?

 3. The script should read the file in the directory and send headers that cause the file to be downloaded onto the user's computer.